 Elle lived and breathed the French culture for three years in the peaceful haven of Normandy, before returning to the wild west of Los Angeles, then the woods of Portland, Oregon, as the ex Ex-Pat That Could.
 When thinking about how to describe herself as a writer, she realized she already has in her first blog post.
 If you don’t care to scroll all the way back to the beginning, it’s been cut and pasted here.
 Enjoy!

 (Originally published January 2015)

 I’ve been a writer without knowing it since I was a kid.
-As soon as I was old enough to have a diary, I would journal about my day (“Abby the dog followed me around for 30 minutes today.
-Then Kitty sat next to me for 10.” — In my defense, no one is profound at 7 years old.
+As soon as I was old enough to have a diary, I would journal about my day (“Abby the dog followed me around for thirty minutes today.
+Then Kitty sat next to me for ten.” — In my defense, no one is profound at seven-years-old.
 If they are, they’re ghostwritten.)
-Then when I became a voracious reader around age 8, I started writing very short stories, around three pages long in my progressively more adult journals.
-Then at age 9, I got on Prodigy, the O.G.
+Then when I became a voracious reader around age eight, I started writing very short stories, around three pages long in my progressively more adult journals.
+Then at age nine, I got on Prodigy, the O.G.
 America Online (AOL) community.

-And pretended to be over the age of 18 to contribute stories to a communal work of fiction, Prodigy High School.
+And pretended to be over the age of eighteen to contribute stories to a communal work of fiction, Prodigy High School.

 And realized I should be a writer.